What can I say about that James Bond Tab Collar Shirt from Skyfall? You either loved the look or you hated it.

 The Investment Pieces

 I have a few Eton dress shirts in my closet.
 And when it comes to off-the-rack fit they’re awesome for my frame.
 They’re also very well made and use high quality fabrics.
 So, yeah, I’m a fan.
 Now, I’m not saying you should go out and blow $250 on a shirt.
 But if you really like tab collars?
 Then this option from the 90 year old Swedish company is worth a look.
-Available in Slim and Contemporary fits in collar sizes only.
+Although they’re no longer offering the tab collar as a regular off-the-rack model, you can still have one custom made for the same price.

 Have some suggestions for the James Bond Tab Collar Shirt?
 Tell us about them in the comments!
 And remember to visit our Facebook page, Instagram account and Pinterest Boards for more James Bond style advice and inspiration!